jacebrowning/template-python/README.md

 This is a template for a typical Python library following modern packaging conventions.
 It utilizes popular libraries alongside Make, Graphviz, and Pandoc to fully automate all development and deployment tasks.

+A live demo of this template: [jacebrowning/template-python-demo](https://github.com/jacebrowning/template-python-demo)

-Here are few sample projects based on this template:
+And a few sample projects based on this template:

 * [jacebrowning/doorstop](https://github.com/jacebrowning/doorstop)
 * [MichiganLabs/flask-gcm](https://github.com/MichiganLabs/flask-gcm)